Simon Poplar (Populas simonii)

 The foliage of Simon Poplar consists of triangular, sightly rounded leaves with fine serrated edges, showcasing shades of green that turn a brilliant golden-yellow in the fall, creating a vibrant autumn display.

 Price includes shipping to most locations.
-We can not ship these trees to PO Boxes, AK, HI or US Territories without a freight surcharge.
+We can not ship these trees to PO Boxes, AK, HI, remote areas or US Territories without a freight surcharge.